Required Licenses

 Training Certifications

-- IICRC Certification: Institute of Inspection, Cleaning and Restoration Certification is essential for professionals in cleaning and restoration; requires completion of specific training courses.
+- IICRC Certification: The Institute of Inspection, Cleaning and Restoration Certification offers training programs focused on cleaning and restoration, including specific courses for handling distressed properties.

 Local Business Permits

-- Sign Permit: If marketing your services with signage, a permit from the local government may be required to ensure compliance with local sign ordinances.
+- Zoning Permit: Depending on the business location, a zoning permit may be required to ensure compliance with local land use regulations.